APG Asset Management N.V. Sells 528,535 Shares of International Paper (NYSE:IP)

-APG Asset Management N.V. reduced its holdings in shares of International Paper (NYSE:IP) by 73.2% in the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+APG Asset Management N.V. trimmed its stake in shares of International Paper (NYSE:IP) by 73.2% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 193,918 shares of the basic materials company’s stock after selling 528,535 shares during the quarter.
-APG Asset Management N.V.’s holdings in International Paper were worth $8,921,000 at the end of the most recent reporting period.
+APG Asset Management N.V.’s holdings in International Paper were worth $8,921,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other hedge funds have also made changes to their positions in the stock.
-Price T Rowe Associates Inc. MD lifted its position in shares of International Paper by 8.7% during the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 40,043,391 shares of the basic materials company’s stock worth $1,990,957,000 after buying an additional 3,200,173 shares during the last quarter.
-Geode Capital Management LLC raised its position in International Paper by 3.4% in the first quarter.
-Geode Capital Management LLC now owns 7,166,492 shares of the basic materials company’s stock valued at $386,642,000 after purchasing an additional 232,569 shares during the last quarter.
-Charles Schwab Investment Management Inc. raised its position in International Paper by 8.7% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 5,848,034 shares of the basic materials company’s stock valued at $290,765,000 after purchasing an additional 470,238 shares during the last quarter.
-Norges Bank bought a new position in shares of International Paper during the fourth quarter worth about $206,099,000.
-Finally, Sumitomo Mitsui Trust Holdings Inc. raised its position in shares of International Paper by 22.0% during the first quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 1,795,674 shares of the basic materials company’s stock worth $97,092,000 after acquiring an additional 324,303 shares during the last quarter.
-Institutional investors and hedge funds own 79.95% of the company’s stock.
+Several other institutional investors and hedge funds also recently modified their holdings of the company.
+Flputnam Investment Management Co. grew its stake in International Paper by 1.6% during the first quarter.
+Flputnam Investment Management Co. now owns 10,832 shares of the basic materials company’s stock worth $586,000 after purchasing an additional 175 shares during the period.
+Vident Investment Advisory LLC grew its stake in International Paper by 14.2% during the first quarter.
+Vident Investment Advisory LLC now owns 24,048 shares of the basic materials company’s stock worth $1,300,000 after purchasing an additional 2,996 shares during the period.
+XTX Topco Ltd acquired a new stake in International Paper during the first quarter worth approximately $369,000.
+Wealthfront Advisers LLC grew its stake in International Paper by 4.8% during the first quarter.
+Wealthfront Advisers LLC now owns 47,892 shares of the basic materials company’s stock worth $2,590,000 after purchasing an additional 2,215 shares during the period.
+Finally, BDO Wealth Advisors LLC acquired a new stake in International Paper during the first quarter worth approximately $84,000.
+Institutional investors own 79.95% of the company’s stock.

-A number of brokerages have recently issued reports on IP.
-Deutsche Bank Aktiengesellschaft raised their price objective on International Paper from $49.00 to $58.00 in a research report on Monday, April 19th.
-Wells Fargo & Company raised their price objective on International Paper from $66.00 to $85.00 and gave the stock an “overweight” rating in a research report on Monday, June 7th.
-Zacks Investment Research raised International Paper from a “hold” rating to a “strong-buy” rating and set a $71.00 target price for the company in a research note on Tuesday, May 11th.
-KeyCorp raised their target price on International Paper from $47.00 to $50.00 and gave the stock an “underweight” rating in a research note on Friday, April 30th.
-Finally, Jefferies Financial Group raised their target price on International Paper from $78.00 to $96.00 and gave the stock a “buy” rating in a research note on Friday, June 4th.
-Three investment analysts have rated the stock with a sell rating, one has assigned a hold rating, ten have assigned a buy rating and one has given a strong buy rating to the company.
-The company currently has an average rating of “Buy” and an average price target of $63.83.
+In other news, SVP John V. Sims sold 8,909 shares of International Paper stock in a transaction on Thursday, May 20th.
+The stock was sold at an average price of $62.87, for a total value of $560,108.83.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+0.42% of the stock is currently owned by insiders.

-International Paper (NYSE:IP) last posted its earnings results on Thursday, April 29th.
-The basic materials company reported $0.76 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.59 by $0.17.
+International Paper (NYSE:IP) last announced its quarterly earnings results on Thursday, April 29th.
+The basic materials company reported $0.76 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.59 by $0.17.
+The company had revenue of $5.36 billion during the quarter, compared to analysts’ expectations of $5.34 billion.
 International Paper had a return on equity of 15.84% and a net margin of 4.72%.
-The company had revenue of $5.36 billion for the quarter, compared to analyst estimates of $5.34 billion.
-During the same quarter last year, the company earned $0.57 earnings per share.
-The company’s revenue for the quarter was up .2% on a year-over-year basis.
-On average, research analysts expect that International Paper will post 4.85 EPS for the current year.
+The firm’s quarterly revenue was up .2% compared to the same quarter last year.
+During the same period in the previous year, the business earned $0.57 earnings per share.
+Analysts predict that International Paper will post 4.85 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, June 15th.
-Investors of record on Thursday, May 27th were issued a dividend of $0.5125 per share.
-The ex-dividend date of this dividend was Wednesday, May 26th.
-This represents a $2.05 dividend on an annualized basis and a yield of 3.34%.
-International Paper’s dividend payout ratio (DPR) is currently 73.21%.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, June 15th.
+Stockholders of record on Thursday, May 27th were given a $0.5125 dividend.
+This represents a $2.05 annualized dividend and a dividend yield of 3.34%.
+The ex-dividend date was Wednesday, May 26th.
+International Paper’s dividend payout ratio (DPR) is presently 73.21%.

+A number of equities research analysts have commented on the company.
+Argus raised International Paper from a “hold” rating to a “buy” rating and set a $75.00 price objective for the company in a research note on Friday, June 11th.
+Jefferies Financial Group raised their price objective on International Paper from $78.00 to $96.00 and gave the company a “buy” rating in a research note on Friday, June 4th.
+Deutsche Bank Aktiengesellschaft raised their price objective on International Paper from $49.00 to $58.00 in a research note on Monday, April 19th.
+Zacks Investment Research raised International Paper from a “hold” rating to a “strong-buy” rating and set a $71.00 price objective for the company in a research note on Tuesday, May 11th.
+Finally, Stephens raised International Paper from an “equal weight” rating to an “overweight” rating and raised their price objective for the company from $58.00 to $80.00 in a research note on Monday, June 28th.
+Three analysts have rated the stock with a sell rating, one has assigned a hold rating, ten have issued a buy rating and one has assigned a strong buy rating to the stock.
+The company currently has an average rating of “Buy” and a consensus target price of $63.83.

 International Paper Company operates as a paper and packaging company primarily in United States, the Middle East, Europe, Africa, Pacific Rim, Asia, and rest of the Americas.
 It operates through three segments: Industrial Packaging, Global Cellulose Fibers, and Printing Papers.
 The Industrial Packaging segment manufactures containerboards, including linerboard, medium, whitetop, recycled linerboard, recycled medium, and saturating kraft.